 Itinerary: Terni, Amelia, Castel dell'Aquila, Dunarobba, Montecastrilli, Carsulae

-Some miles away we can visit the village of Collicello, where the ancient walls, the entrance gate and eight towers are still in good conditions and then we can visit Castel Eagle built in the thirteenth century.
+Some miles away you can visit the village of Collicello, where the ancient walls, the entrance gate, and eight towers are still in good conditions and then do not miss Castel Eagle built in the thirteenth century.

-Not far from Collicello we will reach Forte Cesare (pic n°3), a strategic fortification that overlooks and checks the whole area.
-From here our route leads us to other charming Medieval villagea and castles, such as the ruins of the Fortress of Canal, the village of Frattuccia and Castel dell'Aquila, built in the thirteenth century.
+Not far from Collicello you will reach Forte Cesare (pic n°3), a strategic fortification that overlooks and checks the whole area.
+From here your itinerary leads to other charming Medieval villages and castles, such as the ruins of the Fortress of Canal, the village of Frattuccia and Castel dell'Aquila, built in the thirteenth century.

-Santa Restituta (pic n°4) and Toscolano, two picturesque Medieval towns, are nestled in the green of a beautful chestnut grove.
-On the outskirts of the latter village there is a fifth-century shrine that preserves an important series of paintings dedicated to the Virgin Mary, and attributed to the famous painter Piermatteo d'Amelia.
+Santa Restituta (pic n°4) and Toscolano, two picturesque Medieval towns, are nestled in the green of a beautiful chestnut grove.
+On the outskirts of the latter village, there is a fifth-century shrine that preserves an important series of paintings dedicated to the Virgin Mary and attributed to the famous painter Piermatteo d'Amelia.

-After a stop there, we keep driving north, reaching Avigliano Umbro and Dunarobba.
-Close to this small village, we can visit Foresta Fossile (pic n°5), an amazing forest of fossilized logs dating back to the Pliocene geologic era (2-3 million years ago).
-The forest was discovered in the '70s in a cave of clay, and gathers about 50 fir logs that are interesting testimonies of a very ancient period.
+After a stop there, keep on driving north, until you will rich Avigliano Umbro and Dunarobba.
+Close to this small village, you can visit Foresta Fossile (pic n°5), an amazing forest of fossilized logs dating back to the Pliocene geologic era (2-3 million years ago).
+The forest was discovered in the '70s in a cave of clay and gathers about 50 fir logs that are interesting testimonies of a very ancient period.

-From here we will reach Sismano, a Medieval village where we can visit a beautiful castle with two semicircular towers.
+From here you will get to Sismano, a Medieval village where there is a beautiful castle with two semicircular towers.
 Montecastrilli (pic n°1), which is just 7 kilometers south, stands on a hill surrounded by ancient walls with battlements and two Medieval gates.
-Another nearby Medieval village is Casteltodino, characterized by a picturesque historic center, rich in walls, towers, and narrow alleys.
+Another nearby Medieval village is Casteltodino, featuring a picturesque historic center, ancient walls, towers, and narrow alleys.